mikewest/pepc-install/README.md

 ![An installation prompt for `youtube.com`.](./install-prompt.png)

 If the specified PWA is already installed, these buttons could shift their presentation to represent launching the associated app with appropriate text and iconography.
+We shouldn't otherwise reveal distinctions between installed and uninstalled applications (_which means we need to be careful about side channels; width in particular_).

 From a developer's perspective, this element would have a `manifest` element specifying the URL of the application manifest to be installed.
 It would offer event-driven hooks allowing developers to